netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "max-allowed-end" parameter specifies the maximum allowed end time of the last occurrence.
-A requested schedule will be rejected if the end time of last occurrence of the schedule is later than the configured "max-allowed-end" value.
+A requested schedule will be rejected if the end time of last occurrence is later than the configured "max-allowed-end" value.

    The "discard-action" parameter specifies the action if a requested schedule is considered inactive or out-of-date.